Aatchouuuum/steamdeck-docker-windows/README.md

 4) In the `Username` input, type `docker`
 5) Scroll and find `Resolution`.
 Here you need to setup a custom resolution.
 I personnaly use 1280x800 as it's the steamdeck's screen resolution.
    * to add a custom resolution, click the `...` button next to the selector, then click the `+` button and add your custom resolution.
 Then click `close` and select your freshly created new resolution.
+6) Go to the advance tab and find the `Audio output mode`.
+Then select `Local`.
+In the same tab, you can aslo change the `Quality` value depending of your willing.
-6) Click save and double click your brand new connection entry.
+7) Click save and double click your brand new connection entry.
+8) Use the top bar setting to full screen the display and configure it as you wish.